AI Transformation Advising

 AI Strategy & Roadmap

 A practical 12–18-month roadmap covering use-case selection, build-vs-buy, data foundations, governance, and the team and budget shape required to execute.
-Designed to brief a board and survive contact with engineering.
+Built to inform board discussions and guide engineering execution.

 Ongoing